 When I click “Send” nothing happens or I get an error.
 Help!?
 If you’re having trouble submitting, check to see what Internet browser you’re using.
 GirlsHorseClub.com is best viewed in Firefox (Windows PC or Macintosh) or Internet Explorer (Windows PC).
 If you’re having trouble with the submission form, ask an adult to help.

 What happens once I’ve submitted a story or blog?
 When your creation arrives on our server, it’s reviewed by a real person.
 If it meets our publishing standards, the story or poem is edited to fix spelling, grammar or punctuation errors before it’s published.

 Will I be notified if my submission is published?
-We don’t have the resources to respond to all the submissions we receive, so authors do not get notified about the status of their submission.
-Just check back periodically during the course of the event to see if you get published.
+Authors do not get notified about the status of their submission.
+Just check back periodically to see if you get published.

 It’s been several days and my submission hasn’t been published.
 Why?
 Our goal is to feature the very best work from a variety of young authors, so we don’t publish everything we receive.
 We don’t have the resources to offer feedback on why something isn’t published, but here are some of the top reasons:

 - The story/poem had little or nothing to do with horses.

 - The topic/theme may have been relevant, but the content was insufficient, inaccurate or incomplete.
 Submissions need to have enough content to be interesting, informative, and credible.

 - Although you’re encouraged to read other stories/poems for inspiration and to get a sense of GHC standards, sometimes we receive a submission that’s very similar to something that’s already been published.

 - Occasionally we receive submissions with so many spelling and grammar errors it’s clear the author was rushed and careless in crafting her submission, which generally means it’s not something that will interest readers.